eclipse-rdf4j/rdf4j/.github/CONTRIBUTING.md

 branch is to perform last-minute tweaks and little fixes.
 Once we are ready to release, the latest commit of the release branch is tagged with the version number, and the release branch is merged back to master, then closed.

-#### A note on the `backport-java-7` branch

-RDF4J 1.0 is a **backport** of RDF4J 2.0, to be executable on a Java 7 Runtime Environment.
-This means that we do not accept any fixes or feature development directly against the `backport-java-7` branch, and we never merge this branch back into `master`.

 ## Code formatting